patrickleet/moab-app/README.md

-# iHeartRadio Artists
+# moabApp Artists

 Demonstrates:

-1. GraphQL schema, resolvers, models, and connectors to read from iHeartRadio REST API
+1. GraphQL schema, resolvers, models, and connectors to read from moabApp REST API
 2. Web server using Express, and Apollo Server
 3. React app with Redux, React Router, and Apollo Client